Not a Skier? Top Winter Adventures in Bozeman Besides Skiing

 Bozeman Hot Springs

-This spot is the closest to town—only about 15 minutes west.
-It has both indoor and outdoor pools, with temperatures ranging from warm to extra hot.
-Families like it here because kids can swim inside while adults relax outside.
-On some nights, they bring in live music, and you can enjoy it from the steaming pools.
-Weekends get busy, so if you want a quieter soak, try a weekday morning or early afternoon.
+On some nights, often every 3-4 days, they bring in live music that you can enjoy from the steaming pools.
+Weekends tend to get busy, so if you want a quieter soak, try a weekday morning or early afternoon.

 Chico Hot Springs